gdbroman/product/README.md

     * If you're an engineer you'll be tempted to systematize the design system
     * This is great in some cases, e.g. using utility classes for consistent padding and font size jumps
     * But you'll likely need more than 3 colors, many of which will have to be hand-picked as opposed to mathematically derived
-7. **Problem first, solution second, aesthetics third**
-    * The problem you're solving matters more than how you solve it, and how you solve it matters more than how your solution looks
-    * SaaS is like the screwdriver market, while social apps are more like clothing—functional, but users care about look and feel too
-8. **Consumer apps are arrived at through a shit-ton of experiments**
+7. **Consumer apps are arrived at through a shit-ton of experiments**
     * Make it fun and easy to experiment
     * Run conclusive tests
     * Navigate with conviction